 Everyone has a different schedule, and the beauty of trading is that you can typically pick your own working hours, so it will be different for everyone.
 But whatever you do, and whatever time you decide to do it – ensure that you make your top-down analysis process a routine part of your day before you begin trading.

 Make sure you’re first on the field and fresh for the fight.

 “In war, the victorious strategist only seeks battle after the victory has been won.
 Whereas he who is destined to defeat first fights, then afterwards looks for victory.”Sun Tzu

 Impulsive decisions fare no better in a war zone than they do in your trading account.
 The war strategist who doesn’t plan his fights before he engages the enemy puts himself in a very disadvantageous position.

-Likewise, the trader who doesn’t plan his trade before he enters his market orders puts himself in a very disadvantageous position also.
+Likewise, the trader who doesn’t plan their trade before they enter their market orders puts themselves in a very disadvantageous position.